Which Statement About M.robustus And The Octopus Garden

 Neural Mechanisms

 • Complex Nervous System: Octopuses have a highly complex nervous system with a decentralized structure.
 Each arm has its own ganglion, allowing it to act independently.
-This enables the octopus to coordinate intricate movements and shape changes.
+This enables the octopus to coordinate complex movements and shape changes.

 • Chromatophores: The skin of the octopus is covered with thousands of pigment-containing cells called chromatophores.
 These cells are controlled by muscles that allow the octopus to rapidly change its skin color and pattern.